SAMexpert logo

 CSP-Hosters may use infrastructure providers that provide the hardware infrastructure necessary to deliver hosting services.

-It means that you don't have to invest in your own data centre to become a CSP hoster.
+It means that you don't have to invest in your own data centre to become a CSP Hoster.

 However, you may not use Alibaba, Amazon AWS, Google Cloud and Microsoft Azure.
 Fortunately, there are plenty of other infrastructure providers.